 - 7.8 Staff will seek student feedback in all locations in a form that can be captured, analysed and reported every time a course is delivered, where appropriate.
-The Learning Analytics team may approve clustering of courses or units for survey purposes.
-It is expected that the standard RMIT survey instruments will be used. - 7.9 Where the standard survey instrument is inappropriate for specific delivery modes (e.g. non-classroom based) or the needs of specific student cohorts (e.g. ESL students) alternative student feedback mechanisms may be deployed. - 7.10 Where a non-standard survey instrument is used to collect feedback, approval must be sought from the Learning Analytics team before it can be used. - 7.11 Where appropriate, Learning Analytics will seek further consultation for ethical, compliance and privacy issues that may arise through use of non-standard survey instruments.
-Stakeholders for consultation may include Research Integrity, Governance and Systems and CRR.
+Data and Analytics may approve clustering of courses or units for survey purposes.
+It is expected that the standard RMIT survey instruments will be used. - 7.9 Where the standard survey instrument is inappropriate for specific delivery modes (e.g. non-classroom based) or the needs of specific student cohorts (e.g. ESL students) alternative student feedback mechanisms may be deployed. - 7.10 Where a non-standard survey instrument is used to collect feedback, approval must be sought from Data and Analytics before it can be used. - 7.11 Where appropriate, Data and Analytics will seek further consultation for ethical, compliance and privacy issues that may arise through use of non-standard survey instruments.
+Stakeholders for consultation may include School of Graduate Research, Academic Governance and Systems and Risk, Audit and Compliance.